-Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe TRAFFIC Impact Management Outcom ne: To ensure that the traffic in npacts of the project are mitigated and managed.
-Indicator and Compliance M lechanism: Monitoring and audit report Incident classification and t PPE Register. tal and community incident and complaints management system register. ts. reporting management procedure (to be developed). afety plan (to be developed). (to be developed).
+Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe TRAFFIC TRAFFIC Impact Management Outcon ne: To ensure that the traffic in npacts of the project are mitigated and managed.
+Indicator and Compliance M echanism: Health, safety, environmen Monitoring and audit report Incident classification and report PPE Register.
+Occupational health and safety protocol Health, safety, environmental and community incident and complaints management system register.
+Monitoring and audit reports.
+Incident classification and reporting management procedure (to be developed).
 Signage and Notifications Post relevant road signage along affected routes.
 Site ManagerContractorEO Construction The developer shall ensure that the contractor erects temporary signs warning motorists of construction vehicles on the approaches to the access road.
 ContractorDeveloperEO Dust Emissions Reduce travel speed for construction vehicles on the gravel road to reduce dust Contractor Construction Dust suppression of the roads in the immediate vicinity of the site where feasible

 Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe Vehicle Management Ensure all vehicles are roadworthy, visible, adequately marked, and operated by an appropriately licenced operator.
 Site ManagerContractorEO Construction Road Management Ensure that the roads are left in the same or better condition, post-construction.
 Contractor Construction The developer shall ensure that the condition of the roads impacted by construction of the development is left in a similar or better state once the construction phase is complete.
 ContractorDeveloper The developer shall ensure that the contractor provides the necessary driver training to key personnel to minimise the potential of incidents on the public road network.
 Developer Permits A permit must be obtained from the relevant authority for any abnormal loads transported.
-Site Manager Contractor EO Operator ConstructionOperationDecommissioning
+Site ManagerContractorEOOperator ConstructionOperationDecommissioning